 HealthSTAR - Health Services Technology, Administration, and Research - was an online bibliographic information service that resided as a separate database available from the National Library of Medicine from February 1994 (originally called HSTAR) to December 2000.

 As of January 2001 HealthSTAR citations were merged with the Medline database.
 HealthSTAR was an important historical resource for librarians when it was a separate database.
 It is equally important merged with Medline citations.

 Although HealthSTAR ceases to exist as a separate database, the selection and acquisition of HSR published and grey literature is still ongoing and is coordinated jointly through the NLM National Information Center on Health Services Research and Health Care Technology (NICHSR), Literature Selection Technical Review Committee (LSTRC), and Technical Services Division.

 A description of the PubMed filters for Health Services Research can be found on the next page.

-- Pick a simple word or phrase to search and run it in PubMed, the NLM Gateway and LOCATORplus.
+- Pick a simple word or phrase to search and run it in PubMed and LOCATORplus.
 How helpful will each of these portals be for your research?